xk-io/xk-io.github.io/_posts/2015-03-06-first-attempt-to-describe-the-neutral-voting-bloc.md

 Intellectual property rights to any of the above are hereby forfeited, and so the work is in the public domain.
 Information wants to be free.

 — Max

+If you're interested in becoming a part of the NVB you can do so at our site: [nvbloc.org](http://nvbloc.org)